Notes to Kant and Hume on Causality

 10. A few lines later, however, Kant refers to “the dynamical law of causality” (in the singular) and “the possibility grounded thereon of inferring a priori from some given existence (a cause) to another existence (the effect)” (A228/B280).
 Here, as the context makes clear, he is referring to the general principle of the Second Analogy (that every event b must have a cause a)—but, at the same time, he is also making it clear that this general principle “grounds” the possibility of particular causal laws (of the form every event of type A must always be followed by an event of type B) which allow us to “infer a priori” the existence of an effect (b) from the existence of a cause (a).
 Thus, once again, the general causal principle and particular causal laws are inextricably connected for Kant (compare note 9 above, together with the paragraph to which it is appended).

-11. For a detailed discussion of Kant's treatment of the law of universal gravitation in § 38 of the Prolegomena see Friedman (1992b, chapter 4).
+11. For a detailed discussion of Kant's treatment of the law of universal gravitation in § 38 of the Prolegomena see Friedman (1992b, chapter 4), and compare Friedman (2012).

 12. Kant formulates his three “laws of mechanics” slightly differently from Newton's three laws of motion: he does not formulate Newton's second law (F = ma) explicitly, and Kant's first law is the conservation of the total quantity of matter rather than the law of inertia.
 (For both Newton and Kant the third law is the equality of action and reaction.)
 We shall return to this matter in note 31 below.